Goat: Diseases and life expectancy

-Life expectancy

 Life expectancy for goats is between 15 and 18 years.
 An instance of a goat reaching the age of 24 has been reported.
 Several factors can reduce this average expectancy; problems during kidding can lower a doe's expected life span to 10 or 11, and stresses of going into rut can lower a buck's expected life span to eight to 10 years.